 Once the death benefit is rolled over to the new fund, it must immediately be taken as a death benefit income stream or a lump sum and can’t be held in accumulation phase.

 Since 1 July 2017, the transfer balance cap (TBC) limits the total amount a person can roll over to superannuation retirement phase (RP) income streams.
-The TBC is currently $1.6million except where the person has made structured settlement contributions.
+The general TBC is currently $1.7million and this is applicable to people who had not commenced a retirement phase pension before 1 July 2021, except where the person has made structured settlement contributions.
+For those who have already started a retirement phase pension between 1 July 2017 and 30 June 2021, they will have a personal TBC of between $1.6m and $1.7m.
 The TBC also applies to recipients of death benefit pensions.

 A death benefit pension may be payable to a: